printer for sublimation right now

 5. Epson F-570: Best for high-volume prints

-If you are a sublimation business, the Epson SureColor F-570 is easily one of the best sublimation printers to get.
+If you are making projects for clients, then the Epson SureColor F-570 is easily one of the most suitable sublimation printers you can buy for your needs.

 This is one of the most popular Epson printers to support wide-format printing.
 It can easily handle sublimation blanks that go as high as 24 inches.
 Also, the printers hardly take 60 seconds to come out, provided you want to work with a sublimation paper measuring 8.5 x 11 inches.